 PHOTOGRAPHY

-Our photography distinguishes the UF brand and plays a major role in how we communicate.
-Whether we’re using existing photos or shooting new images, each image should fall into one of the following categories: momentum moments, portraiture, environments, details and spirit.
-Note: In our print guidelines, we've compiled a much more detailed collection of tools, tips, and best practices for capturing on-brand photography.
+Our photography distinguishes the UF brand and plays a significant role in how we communicate.
+Whether we’re using existing photos or shooting new images, each image should fall into one of the following categories: momentum moments, portraiture, environments, details, and spirit.

 PHOTO CATEGORIES